GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 on Windows operating system using Visual Studio compiler.

 CMake is available for several compilers for Windows, including Microsoft Visual Studio.
-Only Visual Studio 2017 and later support the C++ 17 standard required by libpqxx 7.
+Only the 2017 and later versions of Visual Studio support the C++ 17 standard required by libpqxx 7.
 And libpqxx version 7 can most easily be compiled for Visual Studio using the CMake build process.

-The methods here show how to get past Windows install problems if they occur for you, and a configurable batch file is presented which will fully automate the installation of the libpqxx library with options and features discussed in the introduction.
+The methods here show how to install in Windows, and get past Windows install problems if they occur for you.
+A configurable batch file is presented which will fully automate the installation of the libpqxx library with options and features discussed in the introduction.

 Basics of the Cmake Build for Visual Studio
 -------------------------------------------